Starting a Montessori School

 Do you share the dream of planting a Montessori school in your community?
 AMS can help guide you on that journey.

 As a first step, consider becoming an AMS member.
-You can purchase school membership even before you hire your first teacher or lay the first brick in your classroom walls.
-Your member benefits will include the services of a consultant who can help you move along a Pathway of Continuous School Improvement.
-You will also have access to unique resources, such as sample forms, policies, and handbooks, and helpful "how-to" documents.
+You can purchase a school membership even before you hire your first teacher or lay the first brick in your classroom walls.
+Your member benefits will include the ability to post job openings to our Job Board, access to our Heads of Schools Connect online community, and unique resources, such as sample forms, policies, and handbooks, and helpful "how-to" documents.

 You are embarking on a great adventure.
 These are the keys areas in which you will engage as you launch your Montessori school.

 - Mission, Vision, & Values

 - Finding Your Niche